ycrc/ycrc.github.io/docs/data/Ark.md

 ### How will I be charged for Ark storage?

-You will receive a monthly statement that details your allocated quota, current usage and the associated charge.
+You will receive a monthly statement that details your allocated quota and the associated charge.

 ### How do I request Ark space?